kaochingshan/Piano-synthesis-and-sustain-pedal-simulation-based-on-digital-waveguide/index.md

 The following table is the sound files of the two methods of simulating the pedal effect in different situations.

-The demonstration files are `小星星變奏曲第二變奏 [ "Ah vous dirai-je, Maman" ]` and the single note C2.
+The audio files are `小星星變奏曲第二變奏("Ah vous dirai-je, Maman")` and the single note C2.

 |Method \ Number of strings| Single String | Double String |
 | :---------------------------: | :--------------: | :---------------:|